 Writing a PhD Research Proposal is no joke.
-It is dreaded by many students and the time it takes to complete can be exhausting.
-We all need as much help as we can get when writing a proposal.
+Many students dread it, and the time it takes to complete it can be exhausting.
+We all need as much help as possible when writing a proposal.
 There are so many stereotypes when it comes to writing a proposal.
 Some of these are true, but most aren’t.
-We are going to look at some of the most common stereotypes and figure out if any of them have validity.
+We will look at some of the most common stereotypes and determine if any of them have validity.

 1. The thesis statement is everything

-Yes, you do need a strong thesis statement, but this is not the make or break factor.
+You need a strong thesis statement, but this is not the make-or-break factor.
 Everything you do after coming up with a thesis statement still counts.
-In order for your research proposal to be a success, you have to consider every single aspect.
-Even if you have an amazing thesis statement, but the rest of the work is mediocre, it’s still a fail.
-People focus so much time on this one section and leave the rest to suffer.
+For your research proposal to succeed, you must consider every single aspect.
+Even if you have a fantastic thesis statement, but the rest of the work is mediocre, it’s still a failure.
+People focus so much on this one section, leaving the rest to suffer.

 2. The length of a novel

 A research proposal is a lot of work.
-This leads people to believe that it needs to be the size of a novel.
-It usually needs to be around 2500 words, which isn’t much if you think about it.
-Do words to page count and it becomes clear that it isn’t that much.
+This leads people to believe it needs to be the size of a novel.
+It usually needs around 2500 words, which isn’t much if you think about it.
+Do words to page count, and it becomes clear that it isn’t much.
 The challenge is really the research and prep that goes into your proposal.
-If you can get your facts prepared, the rest is not as time-consuming.
+If you can prepare your facts, the rest is less time-consuming.

 3. Impossible task